chuhan-ouyang/data-structures-algo/README.md

 ```
 > Problems
 * [Intersection of Two Arrays](https://leetcode.com/Problemss/intersection-of-two-arrays/)

+### :star: Avoid Repetitions
+* 0-index: the element after the first n elements have the index n

 ### :star: Other Intuitions
 * 0-index: the element after the first n elements have the index n